As the holidays approach, you may be tempted to pull out all the stops. Your budget may not agree. How do you plan

 So, how can you outsmart the ghosts of Christmas debts?
 How can you plan better this year to make this a great season, but also one that doesn’t break the bank?

 Planning for budget-friendly holiday meals is one step in the right direction.
 Not only will your plans help you stay in the black this season, but planning ahead can prevent you from seeing red, getting all stressed out by all there is to do at the holiday season.

 Yep, you can make the most of your money and your meal times this season — without pulling an Ebenezer Scrooge.

 The holidays are an opportunity for us to gather with family and friends, to spend down time with the people we love.
 It’s that one time of year when being nice to others is welcomed and encouraged — instead of greeted with a side-eye wondering why you’re being so weird.

 Yet, there is a cost to all this feasting and frolicking, especially when we’re prepping once-a-year kind of meals and extending hospitality and food gifts to folks near and far.

 Check out these strategies to help you save money this season and still enjoy great budget-friendly meals with friends and family:

 1. Set a budget.

 Yep.
 The big B word.
 If you don’t tell your money where to go, it will most certainly go where it wants — while your back is turned.

 Making a Thanksgiving and Christmas budget is super important; the sooner you do it, the better.
-While you probably already have a grocery budget, you’re going to want to up it a little bit to account for the added expenses of the holidays.
+While you probably already have a grocery budget, you’re going to want to increase it a little bit to account for the added expenses of the holidays.

 Think through the events that you usually host during the holiday season and estimate how much you think they will cost this year.
 Look through last year’s bank statements to see what you spent in the past to give you a ballpark figure.